nengler1/cs3820-music-recommender/README.md

 - `fetchapi.js`: Manages more advanced or specific API requests.
 - `hw.html`:
 - `index.html`: Main landing page for the application.
+- `index_one.html`: An alternate or prototype version of the main page.
 - `melofy-logo.png`: Logo used on the live melofy site.
 - `playlist_icon.png`, `recommend_icon.png`,: Icons for feature representation.
 - `profile.html`: User profile page displaying personal information and preferences.

-- `index_one.html`: An alternate or prototype version of the main page.

-### Styles and Assets
+- `recommended_icon.png`:
+- `spotify_icon.png`: Spotify icon if you choose to use the Spotify API
 - `styles.css`: Main stylesheet for the application.

-- `spotify_icon.png`: Spotify icon if you choose to use the Spotify API
 - `willow.jpg`: Nathan's cat.

+### JASPP
+- `data.zip`: data used to impute missing track features
+- `data_by_artist.csv`: data used to impute missing track features by artist, when the track is not available
+-

 ---